 Balanced shoeing for the Icelandic horse is key to good performance – whether on the trails or in the show ring.
 At Léttleiki Icelandics we offer complete farrier services for our clients.
-Our primary farrier is Billy Foster who is a highly experienced talented farrier.
-Guest farriers may also assist us when nescessary.
+Our primary farrier is Thad Gouge of TG Forge Farrier Service, a highly experienced farrier who specializes in therapeutic shoeing.
+Guest farriers may also assist us when necessary.

 Every horse in training will be shod an average of once every 6-8 weeks.
 When a horse is shod will be completely at the discretion of the Léttleiki trainers and farriers.

-Occasionally some competition horses are shod with simple plastic pads and silicon.
-This can help some horses gaits and can make a horses movements more expressive.
-This type of shoeing is not generally done on a regular basis and is primarily for competition horses.
+Occasionally some competition horses are shod with leather pads and silpak.
+This can help some horses’ gaits and can make a horse’s movements more expressive.
+This type of shoeing is not generally performed on a regular basis and is primarily for competition horses.

-This is the shoeing that´s done right before a horse is shown in breeding evaluations to help the horse achieve the best score for hoofs possible for that individual at that time.
+This is the shoeing that´s done right before a horse is shown in breeding evaluations to help the horse achieve the best possible score for hooves for that individual at that time.
 This shoeing is very carefully done with an emphasis on appearance.
 It´s typical that horses are shod more often in the months and weeks before a breeding evaluation.